MLB 08: The Show: Gameplay

 Pitcher-Batter analysis mode, in which the player is able to access information in game about the current hitter and pitcher.

 Gameplay is similar to the other versions of MLB: The Show, as well as most baseball simulation video games.
 Some new features were introduced in various gameplay modes.
 The player may take control of one of 30 Major League Baseball teams in any game mode (excluding Road to the Show) and use that team in gameplay.
 The game has variable game modes in which a player takes control of a team for a single game, one season, or a franchise (multiple seasons).
 The player may control the team's batting, pitching, and fielding while playing the game.
 Many new general features have been introduced to the game as improvements to the previous edition, MLB 07: The Show.
 One of the major updates to the game is the "Batter/Pitcher Analysis" feature.
 This feature allows players to check the "match up" between the current batter and pitcher.
 Information such as strike/ball ratio, pitch types, pitch frequency, pitch location and the last 25 pitches thrown by the current pitcher.
 For pitchers, stats such as batters "hot zones", balls taken, strikeout pitch location, and stats when facing that particular pitcher.

 Another main update to the game is the "Progressive Batting Performance".
 This feature tracks the batting stats of all players in season and franchise modes, and for your created player in Road to the Show mode.
 Progressive Batting Performance tracks trends in the player's batting statistics, and then gives a rating compared to the average performance of that player each month.
 If the player is doing better, the player will perform stats will increase, while if the player's stats are getting worse, they will fall into a "hitting slump", a prolonged period of time in which the player has trouble batting.

-Fielding was also improved from previous versions, with better AI making less mistakes in the field, AI calculations on whether the runner will reach base before a throw gets there, and improved fielding mechanics.
+Fielding was also improved from previous versions, with better AI making fewer mistakes in the field, AI calculations on whether the runner will reach base before a throw gets there, and improved fielding mechanics.
 A "Rob Home Run Indicator" was also added.
 This feature indicated if a ball traveling over the wall was close enough to jump and catch to save a home run.
 A marker of where to jump, as well as timing, was also added.